 Station house Keeper Deering was survived by his wife, Anna Mary Deering (57), and 6 children; Josephine P. (George) Huston, Jesse Deering (24), Addie Deering (21), Jacob Deering (20), Jefferson Deering (17), and Lawrence Deering (14).
 Reverend W.E.
 Stevens conducted services at the Sixth Presbyterian Church.
 He was buried at Mount Calvary (now Walnut Hills) Cemetery.
 His wife received a permanent pension from the City of $20.00 per month and was buried beside him 6 years later, having died on Christmas Day 1908.

-If you have further information, artifacts, archives, or images of this officer, please contact the Museum Director at Director@police-museum.org.
+If you have any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.